 Other women are not your competition.

-She’s not a threat just because she’s good at something you wish you were.
+She’s not your enemy because men find her sexy.
+She’s not “bitchy” just because she demands respect.
+And she’s not a threat just because she’s good at something you wish you were.

-So be more intentional about how you treat the women in your life.
+Be more intentional about how you treat the women in your life.

 Make a conscious choice to uplift instead of critique.

-Be the kind of friend who supports—not secretly competes.
+Be the kind of friend who supports… not secretly competes.

-But also?
-Be discerning.
+But do be discerning.

 Not every woman is ready to decenter men.